Ideal if: you are looking for a career working with young children, but are not yet ready to take a Level 3 qualification.

-The course is delivered by highly qualified and experienced teaching staff who have worked in the industry, as noted by a recent Ofsted report:
+The course is delivered by highly qualified and experienced teaching staff who have worked in the industry, as noted by a previous Ofsted report:

 "In vocational areas, students have particularly good access to well-equipped accommodation and resources, as well as technically skilled and experienced teachers.”
 (Ofsted, 2016)

-You will be able to gain practical experience working in a real workplace, whilst studying the essential skills necessary to progress further.
+You will be able to gain practical experience and have the opportunity to work in a real workplace, whilst studying the essential skills necessary to progress further.
 You may also be required to study English and Maths to improve your skills.